 See the world’s first all-metal monoplane (the Boeing P-26), and the sole surviving examples of the Northrop N9MB Flying wing, Horton brothers glider, as well as various carrier aircraft, attack aircraft, fighters, fighter-bombers, and the legendary B-17E, “Swamp Ghost.”
 Also, at the air museum is the best collection of Japanese military warplanes that include the only flyable Zero-sen with an original Sakae engine.

 March Field Air Museum serves as home to over 70 historic aircraft and many inside displays relating to the history of March Field, now known as March Air Reserve Base.
-Inside the museum hanger, you will find vintage aircraft and displays relating to the history of military aircraft.
+Inside the museum hanger, you will find vintage aircraft and exhibits relating to the history of military aviation.
 Outside you will find a vast collection including the famous record-breaking Lockheed SR-71 “Blackbird” and a B-29 Super fortress.

-Lyon Air Museum is located adjacent to the runway of John Wayne Airport in Santa Ana.
+Lyon Air Museum is adjacent to the runway of John Wayne Airport in Santa Ana.
 Exhibits include WW2 aircraft, vintage autos, military vehicles, and motorcycles.
 The museum also features military artifacts and photos.

 This 28,500-square-foot museum is well curated and is pretty much the king of drag racing history with an incredible collection of cars.
 From nostalgic drag racers, street rods, vintage gassers, funny cars, and even a dozen or so motorcycles.

-The Automobile Driving Museum has a remarkable, rotating collection of nearly 150 classic, antique and historic cars, all with their retro color schemes, snazzy hood ornaments.
-On Sundays, guests are given a rare opportunity to take a drive in a piece of history, as they are whisked around in a pristine classic car.
+The Automobile Driving Museum has a remarkable, rotating collection of nearly 150 classic, antique and historic cars, all with their retro color schemes, attractive hood ornaments.
+On Sundays, guests can take a drive in a piece of history, as they are whisked around in a pristine classic car.

-The main museum is single level building that contains mostly rare, beautifully restored automobiles from the 20s and 30s.
+The main museum is a single level building that contains mostly rare, beautifully restored automobiles from the 20s and 30s.
 You will find a few Ford, Dodges, and Chevy’s, but this collection is more about luxury cars.
-There is also a massive collection of hood ornaments, and a large library available for automotive research.
+There is also a massive collection of hood ornaments, and an extensive library available for automotive research.

-With three full floors and over 300,000 square feet of exhibit space, the Peterson houses one of the most extensive galleries of cars and motorcycles, intended to show not only the beauty of cars but to educate its visitors.
+With three full floors and over 300,000 square feet of exhibit space, the Peterson houses one of the most extensive galleries of cars and motorcycles, intended to show not only the beauty of vehicles but to educate its visitors.